PiggyChu620/MindustryRandomPlanet/README.md

 - Change sector available ores to according to the *Build Cost* of the item to be mined<sup>4</sup>
 - Fix the sector naming and threat generating problem
 - Fix enemy ground units getting trapped in the air, hopefully
+- Add Planet Size and Map Size to settings

 ---